baconjs/bacon.jquery/README.md

 ## Building

-The BJB module is build using Grunt.
-The easiest way to build is, however, to run the `build` script.
+The `bacon-jquery-bindings` module is built using NPM and Grunt.

+To build, use `npm install`.

 Built javascript files are under the `dist` directory.